biyooon-ex/zenohex/README.md

 1. Change versions, `mix.exs`, `native/zenohex_nif/Cargo.toml`
 2. Run test, this step changes `native/zenohex_nif/Cargo.lock` version
 3. Commit them and put the version tag, like v0.2.0
-4. Puth the tag, like `git push origin v0.2.0`. this step triggers the `.github/workflows/nif_precompile.yml`
+4. Puth the tag, like `git push origin v0.2.0`.
+This step triggers the `.github/workflows/nif_precompile.yml`
 5. After the artifacts are made, run `mix rustler_precompiled.download Zenohex.Nif --all` to update `checksum-Elixir.Zenohex.Nif.exs` and commit it.
 6. Then publish to Hex